-^{} Unfortunately, the UChicago Divinity School hired Brook Ziporyn, a scholar of so-called "Chinese philosophy," to fill its Chinese religions position, thus resulting in the dilution of its Religious Studies legacy, not to mention Daoist Studies as such.
+\ Unfortunately, the UChicago Divinity School hired Brook Ziporyn, a scholar of so-called "Chinese philosophy," to fill its Chinese religions position, thus resulting in the dilution of its Religious Studies legacy, not to mention Daoist Studies as such.
 Not surprisingly, this appointment apparently occurred without consulting Donald Harper and Edward Shaughnessy in the Department of East Asian Languages and Civilizations.
-On a positive note, however, Ziporyn was hired over Stephen Bokenkamp, another Sinologist whose students have been problematically appointed to Religious Studies positions.
+On a positive note, however, Ziporyn was hired over Stephen Bokenkamp, another Sinologist whose students have been problematically appointed to Religious Studies positions, largely due to academic cronyism and hegemony.
+NB: I was not a candidate for the position.